The Science Behind Your Inexplicable Food Cravings - The Crux

 When the roots of food cravings run so deep, it’s difficult to know what to do.
 On the one hand, studies have shown that fully suppressing cravings is a doomed strategy, usually making it even harder not to give in.
 On the other hand, the more often you surrender, the more likely you are to form an unhealthy habit of overeating.

 And again, the ever-present advertising and accessibility of 21st-century meal options don’t help.
-According to the Centers for Disease Control, a staggering 40 percent of Americans are obese, and the modern ubiquity of pleasurable foods is one obvious culprit.
+According to the Centers for Disease Control and Prevention, a staggering 40 percent of Americans are obese, and the modern ubiquity of pleasurable foods is one obvious culprit.
 Certain states of mind, like stress and anxiety, can also trigger cravings.

 “The brain dopamine system is really activated by cues,” Berridge says, whether emotional or environmental.
 “Having the foods available itself is a major factor.
 It’s always within reach, in your freezer or just down the street.
 We didn’t evolve with that, so it sort of overloads us.”